The WEIRDest People in the World: Reception

 In The Week, the book was billed as "a work of dazzling ambition ...
 Henrich goes to great pains to back [his arguments] up with a huge variety of 'data points' and statistics."
 Andrew Wilson of The Gospel Coalition dubbed the book "sweeping, polymathic, counterintuitive, and provocative.
 In a number of places, it looks like Henrich is shoehorning facts into his theory ... but he hits far more than he misses ... the splutters of incredulity you experience are more than made up for by the breadth and chutzpah of the narrative."
 Wilson compared it with the work of N. T. Wright.
+Wilson had also discussed the Philip Jenkins book Fertility and Faith (which makes a different argument), and described it as "more focused" than The WEIRDest People in the World.

 In Kirkus Reviews it was praised as a "fascinating, vigorously argued work that probes deeply into the way 'WEIRD people' think."

-Hilton Root, Professor of Public Policy at George Mason University, argued, "Henrich's genius and the source of his methodological originality reside in his application of contemporary social science to uncover universal laws, and to classify and categorize social reality in a context-free approach. ...
-The evidence strongly supports the importance of repressing 'kinship intensity' in trajectories toward modernity."
-However, the reviewer also argued that readers will not learn the larger-system context that also defined Europe, saying, "Only in passing does Henrich note that the Church did not apply the marriage rules on elite lineages with the same rigor as it did on peasant communities".
-Root also noted, "Tracing an outcome, e.g., the distinctive psychology of Western society, to an original cause, the Church ban on cousins wedding, is in itself WEIRD."
-The reviewer said that despite "jumping from the fifth century to the High Middle Ages ... the book makes a significant contribution to the study of what makes the West unique and will be a landmark of early twenty-first-century social science."
+Hilton Root, Professor of Public Policy at George Mason University, said that despite "jumping from the fifth century to the High Middle Ages ... the book makes a significant contribution to the study of what makes the West unique and will be a landmark of early twenty-first-century social science."
+He further argues that Henrich's application of social science to uncover universal laws of social science was methodological original and that there is strong evidence for limiting kinship in the development of modernity, but notes that a reader would not learn about more general context of European society, citing as an example that the Henrich's merely noted in passing that marriage rules did not apply to elites.
+They also argue that tracing the psychology of Western society to a Church ban on cousins weddings is "itself WEIRD".

 Judith Shulevitz of The Atlantic was skeptical of the claim that WEIRD and non-WEIRD people possess opposing cognitive styles, saying differences in subjects' personal experience may be the reason for differences in Triad Task responses.
 She also said the author's "indifference to individual and institutional intentions is guaranteed to drive historians nuts."
 However, Shulevitz argued, "The big-picture approach soars above the reigning paradigms in the study of European history ...
 Henrich offers a capacious new perspective that could facilitate the necessary work of sorting out what's irredeemable and what's invaluable in the singular, impressive, and wildly problematic legacy of Western domination."